mynguyen94/AssigmentSubmission/Project Requirement.md

 + Display their like/unlike posts

 #### Display other users' dashboard
-By clicking another user's profile, user can see the point/like, posts, etc of that specific user
++ By clicking another user's profile, user can see the point/like, posts, etc of that specific user
++ User can't view other users' private information

 #### Filter
-Using to filter the post by date
++ Using to filter the post by date
++ Including now, today, week, month, year
++ User can active the function simply by clicking the filter button and selecting from a drop down menu

 #### Sort
-Using to sort the post by top, new and hot
++ Using to sort the post by top, new and hot
++ User can active the function simply by clicking the sort button and selecting from a drop down menu

 ## Non-functional Issues
 ### Graphical User Interface (GUI):